Federal procurement, built for small-business contractors

 Your work history, evaluated honestly

 Past performance is half of how the government picks a winner.
-Bid surfaces the engagements that are actually relevant — and refuses to dress up the ones that are not.
+Bid surfaces the engagements that are actually relevant — and refuses to dress up the ones that aren’t.

 • 1